 To begin a judicial foreclosure, the bank files a complaint, petition, or similar document with the court.
-It then serves a copy of the complaint to you along with a summons.
-The summons will tell you about your rights and say how many days you get to file a formal response in writing (called an “answer”) with the court, which is usually 20 or 30 days.
-The answer, if you decide to file one, must contain legally acceptable responses to the allegations against you in the complaint.
-An answer is your chance to respond to the claims in the complaint and to formally raise any defenses or counterclaims you have against the bank or the loan servicer.
+It then serves a copy of the complaint to you, along with a summons.
+The summons will tell you about your rights and say how many days you get to file a formal response in writing—called an “answer”—with the court, which is usually 20 or 30 days.
+If you decide to file one, the answer must contain legally acceptable responses to the allegations against you in the complaint.
+An answer is your chance to respond to the complaint's claims and formally raise any defenses or counterclaims you have against the bank or the loan servicer.

 If you don’t file an answer, the bank will ask the court for a default judgment.
 With a default judgment, you automatically lose the case.
 The bank will get everything it asked for in the complaint, including the right to sell your home at a foreclosure sale and perhaps a deficiency judgment, depending on the state and the circumstances.

 But if you file an answer to the suit, the bank won’t be able to get a default judgment from the court.
 Instead, it will probably file a motion for summary judgment.
-In this kind of motion, the bank asks the court to rule in the bank’s favor without holding a trial or any further legal proceedings because the answer wasn’t sufficient—for example, the main facts of the case aren’t in dispute, any defenses you’ve raised lack merit, or you didn’t show that the bank or servicer violated the law.
+In this kind of motion, the bank asks the court to rule in the bank’s favor without holding a trial or any further legal proceedings because the answer wasn’t sufficient.
+For example, the case's main facts aren’t in dispute, any defenses you’ve raised lack merit, or you didn’t show that the bank or servicer violated the law.

 If you want to fight a nonjudicial foreclosure in court, you’ll have file your own lawsuit.
-Be aware that nonjudicial foreclosures usually move quickly, so if you get notice about a nonjudicial foreclosure and you want to challenge it, you should talk to an attorney about filing a suit as soon as possible.
-(To learn more, see How to Fight a Foreclosure in Court: Nonjudicial Foreclosure.)
+Be aware that nonjudicial foreclosures usually move quickly.
+So, if you get notice about a nonjudicial foreclosure and you want to challenge it, you should talk to an attorney about filing a suit as soon as possible.

 If you want to file an answer to a foreclosure lawsuit, consider hiring a foreclosure lawyer.
-A lawyer can tell you about available defenses in your situation, prepare an answer to file in court on your behalf, argue your case at a summary judgment hearing if necessary, and represent you throughout the entire foreclosure process.
+A lawyer can tell you about available defenses in your situation, prepare a response to file in court on your behalf, argue your case at a summary judgment hearing if necessary, and represent you throughout the entire foreclosure process.